The Best Eyelash Growth Serum for Seriously Long Lashes (2023 Guide)

 If your goal is slightly longer lashes and a fuller, darker lash line – the best eyelash conditioners will do the job.
 But if you’re looking for va-va-voom lashes – you know, the sort of eye fringe that needs no liners or mascaras to make your eyes pop – you’ll need a prostaglandin ingredient to get you there.

-- The most serious, and permanent, side effect is that prostaglandin analogues can cause irises (the colored part of the eyes) to darken.
+The most serious, and permanent, side effect is that prostaglandin analogues can cause irises (the colored part of the eyes) to darken.
 This means that light-eyed users can experience a darker (browner) eye color change.
-This side effect is permanent and will not change back even if you stop using the product.
-This is why we do not recommend prostaglandin-containing lash serums for light-eyed people.
-If you've got brown eyes, you're good to go but if not, choose a good eyelash conditioner instead.

-Despite the potential side effects, prostaglandin-containing eyelash growth serums are the only ones that can provide impressive eyelash growth.
-It's up to you to weigh the pros and cons and decide whether to choose an eyelash conditioner or one of the eyelash growth serums below.
+But overall, despite the potential side effects, it does need to be said that if you’re looking for dramatic lash growth, prostaglandin-containing eyelash growth serums have proven over and over again to provide impressive eyelash growth.
+It’s up to you to weigh the pros and cons and decide whether to choose an all natural lash serum like LashLuxury or one of the Prostaglandin containing ones below.

 This is a gorgeously packaged lash serum that produces gorgeous results.
 And it’s probably the best Latisse alternative on the market – not only does it contain Isopropyl Cloprostenate, a prostaglandin analogue to propel long, luscious lash growth but it also contains enough of it to produce drastic results.